Close

 • use and understand a growing number or words when speaking and listening

 • Play games with sounds and letters.
-Here some ideas:
+Here are some ideas:

 • How many claps?
-Practice counting and language skills at the same time by counting and clapping words or parts of words.
-For example, clap out how many words in a sentence, how many syllables in a word (e.g. but-ter-fly, three syllables/claps, kit-ty (two syllables/claps), or how many sounds in a word (e.g., c-a-t, three sounds/claps, th-a-t, 3 sounds/claps).
-Stick to only one task at a time (i.e., clapping out either words, syllables or sounds).
+Practise counting and language skills at the same time by counting and clapping words or parts of words.
+For example, clap the number of words in a sentence, clap the syllables in a word (e.g. but-ter-fly, three syllables/claps, kit-ty (two syllables/claps) or the number of sounds in a word (e.g. c-a-t, three sounds/claps, sh-i-p, three sounds/claps).
+Stick to only one task at a time (i.e. clapping out either words, syllables or sounds).

-• Find small opportunities to have your child practice reading every day.
-This may happen when children bring home early reading books from school, or through inviting your child to read words in the environment around them (e.g., short words on signs, in flyers, on menus).
+• Find small opportunities to have your child practise reading every day.
+This may happen when children bring home early reading books from school, or through inviting your child to read words in the environment around them (e.g. short words on signs, in flyers, on menus).
 Some things you can say to support your child as they read are:

 • “Slide through each sound.”